The Hidden History of Black Sykesville

 There were many slaves in the so-called "Freedom" district of Carroll County, but there's very little information about them.
 For instance, where did they live?
 Where are they buried?
 How did they live?
 How did they get here?
 Where did they come from?
 How much did it cost to buy one?

 Consider the Patterson family.
 There was George.
 There was Prudence.
 They had a daughter named Florence and briefly a son named George, Jr. They had many acres of land and thrived from at least 1840 through 1870.
 They were far outnumbered by their slaves.
-Let's say, at one point, three Pattersons and 30 slaves.
+Let's say, at one point, three Pattersons holding 30 slaves, or 10 for each.
 We know where the Pattersons lived.
 We know where they went to church.
 We know where they're buried.
+We know the borders of their thousand acres, and the exact spot of their mansion.

 Factory Row (the colored row)